-- Opportunity Costs = Answer to question "What do I have to give up in order to do this?" - It's not the time, it's what you could have done with that time .... - 2 What we are going to show today: Differences in opportunity costs → gains from trade for both - Even if and of the exerts better at - Even if one of the agents better at everything. - 3 Why this is important ...
+- Opportunity Costs = Answer to question "What do I have to give up in order to do this?" - It's not the time, it's what you could have done with that time .... - 2 Our first model will show: Differences in opportunity costs $\longrightarrow$ gains from trade for both - Even if one of the agents better at everything. - 3 Why this is important ...